EDUCATION

 Mentorship Component

-Beyond financial aid, De Scholars includes a structured mentorship program, offering:
+Beyond financial aid, De Scholars includes a structured mentorship program designed to support students throughout their educational journey.

 - Feedback collection from teachers and academic counselors

-- Guidance sessions on personal growth, resilience, and goal-setting
+- Guidance sessions focused on personal growth, resilience, and goal setting

 - Referral support for psychosocial or health-related challenges

-The GEL program follows the Cambridge English Unlimited course at 6 levels, from beginners to advanced.
-The GEL program provides structured English language education across six internationally recognized levels — A1, A2, B1, B1+, B2, and C1 — focusing on all four core competencies: reading, writing, listening, and speaking.
+The GEL program follows the Cambridge English Unlimited curriculum across six internationally recognized levels — A1, A2, B1, B1+, B2, and C1.
+The program focuses on developing all four essential language competencies:

-Our first cohort, comprising 14 children aged 15–18, completed the 120-hour A2 level course with remarkable progress.
-Many began the program with minimal English skills and are now confidently engaging in English communication.
-Their transformation is a testimony to the power of inclusive, community-based education.
+The first cohort, consisting of 14 students aged 15–18, successfully completed a 120-hour A2 level course with remarkable progress.
+Many participants began with minimal English proficiency and are now confidently communicating in English.

-The GEL Centre, located at Vincentian House within the SD Convent premises, offers a safe, accessible, and inspiring learning environment.
-Sessions are conducted by trained facilitators, supported by local coordinators, and powered by basic digital infrastructure.
+The GEL Centre, located at Vincentian House within the SD Convent premises, provides a safe, accessible, and inspiring learning environment.
+Sessions are conducted by trained facilitators and supported by local coordinators, with the help of basic digital learning infrastructure.

 Sona Lipi